How Long Does it Take to Sell a House? Timeline Explained

 It can also help you grasp the overall length of the home selling cycle.

-At a high level, here are the four stages and the typical timelines of the home selling process.
+At a high level, here are the four stages and their usual timelines.

 Why?